-Since reports of the coronavirus surfaced in late December, more than 100,000 people have been infected and over 3,000 have died around the world.
-As the virus continues to have a global impact, the U.S. government has established travel advisories, leading airlines and cruises to cancel their routes.
+Since reports of the coronavirus surfaced in late December, over 2,200,000 people have been infected and over 149,000 have died around the world.
+As the virus continues to have a global impact, the countries around the world have established travel advisories, leading airlines and cruises to cancel their routes.

 Here is everything you need to know about traveling right now.